Image Generation

 Log in, and ensure you have enough credits.

-Click on the "Serverless Endpoints" tab and select your model.
+Click on the "Inference Models" tab and select your model.

 Choose your parameters, enter your prompt (and image + mask if applicable) and just press Enter!